 If you want the good old human transcription and edited version, you can always go on the popular freelancing sites as well as a couple of transcription companies like

 As more and more companies are seeing the value of transcripts, competition is pushing these firms to innovate and stand out.
 One of the improvements introduced is interactive transcripts.
-If you want to add some flare to your podcast transcripts, you can do try out Sonix interactive transcript.
-There’s also another service called Descript, that incorporates audio editing into transcription.
+If you want to add some flare to your podcast transcripts, you can try out Sonix interactive transcript.
+There’s also another service called Descript that incorporates audio editing into transcription.

 5. Record your podcast in Video format instead of audio only

 There’s no better way to connect with your audience than to really put yourself out there.
-So if you are doing interviews, consider recording in video on your next episodes.
+So if you are doing interviews, consider recording in video format on your next episodes.

 My Final Take